 Robertson has taught at the University of California-San Diego, Capilano College, Dartington College of Art, the California College of Art, and the University of Cambridge.
 She holds no degrees and has no academic affiliation, and supports herself through free-lance writing on art, architecture, astrology, interior design, and food.
 She currently lives in France.

-In April 2013, Robertson was featured writer on Harriet.
+In June 2006, Robertson was a featured writer on Harriet.

 Poems By LISA ROBERTSON